AmulyaSKumar/4thSem_RVCE-2022Scheme/IOT_LabPrograms/HeartBeat.md

-# Arduino Pulse Sensor with LCD Experiment
+# Arduino Pulse Sensor

 ## Aim:
-To read and display the heart rate using a Pulse Sensor connected to an Arduino board and show the results on an LCD.
+To read and display the heart rate using a Pulse Sensor connected to an Arduino board and show the result.

 ## Components Required:
 - 1 x Arduino Uno